LincolnAuster/amp/README.md

 # Amp: A Fork
-This repo houses a fork of amp with a few small extra features (chekced are merged into jmacdonald's main):
+This repo houses a fork of amp with a few small extra features (checked are merged into jmacdonald's main):

 + [x] [`selection::justify`](https://github.com/lincolnauster/amp/tree/master)
   command to [reflow text](https://github.com/jmacdonald/amp/issues/219)

-+ [ ] If a non-existant file path is opened, [it's created](https://github.com/lincolnauster/amp/tree/fcreate).
++ [ ] If a non-existent file path is opened, [it's created](https://github.com/lincolnauster/amp/tree/fcreate).

 + [ ] line_length_guide can be configured differently for different file types